-South Ayrshire uses Link Group, Treasury solutions as its external treasury management advisors.
+South Ayrshire uses MUFG Corporate Markets Treasury Limited as its external treasury management advisors.

 South Ayrshire recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon the services of our external service providers.
 All decisions will be undertaken with regards to all available information, including, but not solely, our treasury advisers.